 Today’s desktop and laptop computers are more powerful than ever, with some models offering capabilities that rival high-end desktop computers.
 If your laptop is over three years old, it cannot keep up with the latest software and games.
 Additionally, newer laptops have longer battery life and thinner, lighter designs.
 If you’re looking for a new laptop, it’s important to consider what you’ll be using it for.

-Some people need a computer primarily for basic tasks like browsing the web and checking email, while others need something that can handle more demanding tasks like video editing or 3D gaming.
-Once you’ve decided what you need, you can start shopping for the perfect model.
-With so many options on the market, you’re sure to find a laptop that meets your needs and budget.
+Some people need a new laptop computer primarily for basic tasks like browsing the web and checking email, while others need something that can handle more demanding tasks like video editing or 3D gaming.
+Once you’ve decided what you need, you can start shopping for a new laptop model.
+With so many options on the market, you’re sure to find a new laptop that meets your needs and budget.

 Your Laptop is Slow